kokojimz/kokojimz/README.md

 - 👋 Hi, I’m @kokojimz
-- 👀 I’m interested in programming
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Ig: @reynaldy_mba